metzlere/metzlere/README.md

 ## About Me

 - I’m currently building an MLOps framework and reference architecture for my org, while developing and deploying classical ML.
-- For fun, I'm learning a bit of web development, HTML, CSS, JavaScript, and hosting web apps on my Raspberry Pi
 - I'm a father of 2 young ones (and 1 more on the way)
 - I served in the Army on Active Duty and am currently a Reservist
 - In my free time, I enjoy reading, lifting, and Jiu Jitsu